DuBistKomisch/YouTubeDownload/README.md

 Configuration
 =============

-Copy sample.properties and fill in the values.
+To configure a feed, copy `sample.properties` and fill in the values.

 Usage
 =====

+`./quick.sh <link/id>` can be used to download a video from a full link or ID.

-Use "./run.sh conf/myconf.properties" to start the service.
+Use `./feed.sh conf/myconf.properties` to start the service.

 If you're on a different platform, take a look at the script to see how to invoke Java with the correct classpath.

-Hit ctrl-c to stop the service.
+Hit `ctrl-c` to stop the service.